mucbuc/cstar/README.md

 ## What problem cstar solves

-Integration of C++ source code with build systems is an obstacle to portability and distribution. cstar generates integration files for popular build systems. it also allows for specification of compile and link options for distributin libraries with dependencies.
+Integration of C++ source code with build systems is an obstacle to portability and distribution. cstar generates integration files for popular build systems. it also allows for specification of compile and link options for distributing libraries with dependencies.

-## objective
+## Objective
 cstar generates project include files for common build systems ([gyp](https://gyp.gsrc.io/index.md), [qmake](http://doc.qt.io/qt-4.8/qmake-manual.html), [cmake](https://cmake.org/)) from simple project definition files written in JSON.